How to Change From Sole Proprietorship to LLC? (Easiest Way)

 A certificate on top of a document being signed on

-If you have found a business name still available, you will have to apply for an assumed name certificate.
+Found a name that's still available?
+Good.
+Now you'll need to apply for an assumed name certificate.

 3. File Articles of Organization with the Corporations Division of Your State

-After you have obtained your assumed name certificate, it’s time to file articles of organization with the division of corporations in your state.
+After your assumed name certificate is sorted, it's time to file articles of organization with your state's division of corporations.

 1. The name of the LLC.